CiscoSE/finesseGadgets/README.md

 # finesseGadgets
-Installation documentation is avilable <a href="https://docs.google.com/document/d/1z6mUmvY5Wm8E1T9OdVpD-pSRW1zdNtIOp4avlGIyvik/edit?usp=sharing">Here</a>
+Installation documentation is avilable <a href="https://github.com/bdm1981/finesseGadgets/wiki#tropo-sms-gadget-installation-guide">Here</a>

+If you run into any issues/bugs, please add an issues so I can track it.

 Send your questions/feedback to bdm@bdmcomputers.com or @bmcallister